cambridgehackers/connectal/doc/library/source/design/implementing-string-search.rst

 processes exclusive access and prevent unauthorized access to specific pieces of hardware functionality.

 ..
-Sec:StringSearchSystemMemory:
+Sec-StringSearchSystemMemory:

 Shared Access to Host Memory
 ----------------------------

-In the first three refinements presented in Section~\ref{Sec:StrStr}, all communication between hardware and software takes place through register-mapped IO.
+In the first three refinements presented in Section~\ref{Sec-StrStr}, all communication between hardware and software takes place through register-mapped IO.
 The final refinement in
-Section :ref:`Sec:StrStrDma` is to grant hardware and software shared access to host memory.
+Section :ref:`Sec-StrStrDma` is to grant hardware and software shared access to host memory.
 The interface to the search accelerator shown below has been updated to use direct access to system memory for the search strings: